❓ FAQ

 Who's behind The Tea Stand?

-I, Miles, am the founder and steward of The Tea Stand – I host the events, write the newsletter, manage the website, etc. This is my full-time work!
+I, Miles, am the founder and steward of The Tea Stand – I host the events, write the newsletter, etc. This is my full-time work!

 You do this full-time?
 How do you pay rent?